hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/02_searching_files.md

 Now we can use the arrows to scroll up and down and use `q` to get out.

 We can also do count the number of lines using the `wc` command. `wc` stands for *word count*.
-It counts the number of lines or characters.
+It counts the number of words, lines or characters.
 So, we can use it to count the number of lines we're getting back from our `grep` command using the `-l` argument.
 And that will magically tell us how many bad sequences we have in the file.

 ```bash
 $ grep NNNNNNNNNN Mov10_oe_1.subset.fq | wc -l